influxdata/docs-v2/content/influxdb/v2.4/get-started/setup.md

 {{% tab-content %}}
 <!----------------------------- BEGIN API CONTENT ----------------------------->

-To create a new bucket using the InfluxDB HTTP API, send a request to the InfluxDB API `/api/v2/buckets` endpoint using the `POST` request method.
+To create a bucket using the InfluxDB HTTP API, send a request to the InfluxDB API `/api/v2/buckets` endpoint using the `POST` request method.

 {{< api-endpoint endpoint="http://localhost:8086/api/v2/buckets" method="post" >}}